cheks123/storefront-backend-udacity/README.md

 To get all current order by a particular user, send a get request to: localhost:3000/current-orders/user_id

+## Add to order_products table
+To combine order and products (one-many relationship), make a post request to: localhost:3000/order-products

+The body of the request should contain:
+{
+    "product_id": <integer>,
+    "order_id": <integer>,
+    "quantity": <integer>
+}

 # Testing
 To test the application, run the command: npm run test

 ## Note:
-Before you run the test make sure the environment variable ENV is set to 'test'
+Before running the test command, set the environment variable ENV to 'test'